 - Anker speakers like this one will produce great sound quality for the cost, but there are many others that will work for less money.

-- Most “smart speakers” such as Alexa and Google Nest often project sound well throughout a room, but you should check with your school’s tech department before using one due to privacy concerns.
+- Most “smart speakers” such as Alexa and Google Nest often project sound well throughout a room, but you should check with your school’s tech department about privacy concerns before using one.

 Organize for Instruction